-Welcome to our comprehensive Fictionary review!
+Welcome to my comprehensive Fictionary review!
 This is a review for any writer or editor looking for a software tool to help improve the structure and overall quality of your manuscript.

-In this review, we will dive deep into Fictionary – a web-based editing software that offers a unique approach to developmental editing.
-We will explore its features, pricing, and how it compares to other popular editing tools, like ProWritingAid.
+In this review, I will dive deep into Fictionary – a web-based editing software that offers a unique approach to developmental editing.
+I will explore its features, pricing, and how it compares to other popular editing tools, like ProWritingAid.

 But spoiler alert, here’s my bottom line: I recommend Fictionary for any author (especially newer authors) who want additional insights into the overall structure of their novel.
 It is not a proofreading tool like ProWritingAid, but meant to complement such tools.